-- Constitutional interpretation - Constitution if it is so requested by a decision issued by the Council of Ministers or by decision taken by either House of Parliament by absolute majority; and shall be effective after its publication in the Official Gazette. - 3.
+- Constitutional interpretation - 2.
+The High Tribunal shall have the right to interpret the provisions of the Constitution if it is so requested by a decision issued by the Council of Ministers or by decision taken by either House of Parliament by absolute majority; and shall be effective after its publication in the Official Gazette. - 3.
 This Article shall be considered as necessarily null and void once the Constitutional Court law is put into effect.